hi-ogawa/markdown-tex/README.md

 ## Markdown-Tex

-Simple demo of Markdown editor with TeX integration.
+This is a simple demo of markdown editor with TeX integration.
-Currently, Gist is used as backend accessed via Github API Token.
+Gist is used as a text data backend, accessed via user-provided Github API token.

 Demo